diba-jafarnejad/Event-Management-App/README.md

 - **Event Deletion**: Users can delete events, with confirmation prompts to prevent accidental deletions.
 - **Event List View**: The app displays a list of all events, and users can tap on an event to view its details.
 - **Firebase Integration**: Events are stored in Firestore, and the app is integrated with Firebase Cloud Functions for backend logic.
-- **Firestore Security**: The app is secured using Firestore security rules, ensuring that only authenticated users can manage events (if applicable).
+- **Firestore Security**: The app is secured using Firestore security rules, ensuring that only authenticated users can manage events.